-- Preview Email Newsletter

 * The study highlights the lack of research around menstrual health, highlighting the impact it can have on those in the workplace

-* This research is the first to carefully stud more PR
+* This research is the first to carefully study how severe menstrual symptoms affect women at wo more PR

 University of Portsmouth: Study Suggests Curiosity and Focus Could Be Key Factors That Make Man's Best Friend a 'Genius' (10)